Our People

 Rachel Antony

-CEO of Greenstone TV, Rachel has produced hundreds of hours of content in both NZ and Australia.
-She was recently one of the group facilitating the creation of NZ’s 2030 Screen Sector Strategy government; is an active member of WIFT and SPADA; a member of the NZ Institute of Directors; and on the Board of theatre company Nightsong.
+CEO of Greenstone TV, Rachel has produced hundreds of hours of content in both Aotearoa-NZ and Australia.
+She is an active member of WIFT and SPADA; a member of the NZ Institute of Directors; and on the board of theatre company Nightsong.

 Director since 2020.